sleede/fab-manager/doc/environment.md

     RECAPTCHA_SITE_KEY, RECAPTCHA_SECRET_KEY

 Configuration keys of Google ReCaptcha V2 (Checkbox).
-This is optional, the captcha will be displayed on the sign-up form, only if these keys are filled.
+This is optional, the captcha will be displayed on the sign-up form, only if these keys are provided.

     DISQUS_SHORTNAME